flutter/website/src/docs/testing/oem-debuggers.md

 ### Flutter inspector

-There are two other features provided by the Flutter plugin that you may find useful.
+There are two other features provided by the Flutter plugin that you might find useful.
 The Flutter inspector is a tool for visualizing and exploring the Flutter widget tree and helps you: